MarleDK/efb/README.md

-I created it to be used as a file browser when I am coding in neovim, where I use neovim remote (https://github.com/mhinz/neovim-remote) to spawn a neovim process in one terminal, and then I have hfm in another terminal, which executes neovim remote to open new files in the allready open neovim window.
+I created it to be used as a file browser when I am coding in neovim, where I use neovim remote (https://github.com/mhinz/neovim-remote) to spawn a neovim process in one terminal, and then I have efb in another terminal, which executes neovim remote to open new files in the allready open neovim window.
-By having hfm in a seperate window, I can control it with my windowmanager, instead of having it fixed to the same dimension as my neovim process.
+By having efb in a seperate window, I can control it with my windowmanager, instead of having it fixed to the same dimension as my neovim process.